OpenBankProject/API-Manager/README.md

 1. Create a new folder e.g. **OpenBankProject** and cd there.
 2. In the next step, git clone https://github.com/OpenBankProject/API-Manager.git .
-3. It is assumed that the git checkout resides inside a project directory, e.g. inside `/var/www/apimanager` and thus to be found at `/var/www/apimanager/API-    Manager`.
+3. It is assumed that the git checkout resides inside a project directory, e.g. inside `OpenBankProject` and thus to be found at `/OpenBankProject/API-    Manager`.
 4. Paths below are relative to this README.
 Files produced during installation or at runtime should be outside the git checkout, but inside the project directory, except for Django's local settings.
 The directory tree might look like this:

 ```bash